Why Alignment Verification Might Be Fundamentally Broken

 The Card Sharp with the Ace of Diamonds by Georges de La Tour

-We've known since 1936 that universal verification is impossible.
-Now we're trying it on AI systems that adapt to detection.
+Turing proved in 1936 that universal verification is impossible.
+Now we're trying it anyway, on AI systems that adapt to whatever detection we point at them.

 The Alignment Detector Problem

-The halting problem is one of those dastardly simple theorems that appears out of nowhere and wrecks everything.
-In 1936, a 24-year-old Alan Turing proved you can't build a universal program verifier—and in doing so, killed David Hilbert's grand vision of decidable mathematics that the old man had championed for decades.
-I'm neither young nor eminent, but I think the same proof might explain why we can't trust the AI systems we're building.
+The Halting Problem is one of those dastardly simple theorems that wanders in from nowhere and quietly wrecks a whole field.
+In 1936, a 24-year-old Alan Turing proved you can't build a universal program verifier.
+Doing it, he knocked over David Hilbert's grand vision of decidable mathematics, a dream the old man had spent decades defending.
+I'm neither young nor eminent.
+But I keep landing on the hunch that the same proof tells us why we can't trust the AI systems we're shipping right now.

-You claim you've written a program that can look at any other program and predict whether it'll finish or loop forever.
+Say you've written a program that takes any other program and predicts whether it finishes or loops forever.
 Call it f.
-I write a program g that breaks yours:
+I'll write you a g built specifically to break it:

 g():